Trump signals possible withdrawal from Ukraine talks

 WASHINGTON: US President Donald Trump has warned that Washington may abandon efforts to mediate an end to the Ukraine war within days, if there is no rapid progress from both Moscow and Kyiv.

-The warning confirmed a sudden change of US messaging, with Secretary of State Marco Rubio earlier saying in Paris that the United States would "move on" if peace was not "doable."
+The warning confirmed a sudden change in US messaging, with Secretary of State Marco Rubio earlier saying in Paris that the United States would "move on" if peace was not "doable."

 "Yeah very shortly," Trump told reporters in the Oval Office when asked to confirm what Rubio had said about abandoning talks.
 "No specific number of days, but quickly.
 We want to get it done."